DevExpress/testcafe/docs/articles/documentation/reference/api/browserconnection/README.md

 A connection to a [remote browser](../../../concepts/browsers.md#remote-testing).

-Use this object to run tests on a remote or mobile device.
+Use this object to run tests on a remote or a mobile device.

 `BrowserConnection` is created with the [testCafe.createBrowserConnection](../testcafe/createbrowserconnection.md) function.